PorterPorterUS/PorterPorterUS.github.io/index.md

-Hi, I am a graduate student at the department of computer science at the unversity of Rochester
+<b>Hi, I am a graduate student at the department of computer science at the unversity of Rochester</b>
 <ul>
   {% for post in site.posts %}
     <li>